 3D printing is an additive manufacturing process.
 Unlike other subtractive CNC machining methods that involve the removal of material, 3D-printer prints a product by adding layers of material on top of the other, while a computer system controls the movement of the nozzle in the XYZ plane to print the required shape.

-A 3D printer prints layers of building material such as plastic, cement, composites, or even metal in liquid or powdered form, which then fuses together to form a solid object.
+A 3D printer is a CNC machine that prints layers of building material such as plastic, cement, composites, or even metal in liquid or powdered form, which then fuses together to form a solid object.

 These machines are generally available in small-size desktop variants that are highly popular among hobbyists and DIY enthusiasts.